-- A. Attach a narrative on the amount, source and availability of matching funds, including an acknowledgement that state funds will not be used to match any state assistance received from the Historic Restoration Fund or Cultural Capital Grants; - B. Provide a notarized letter of assurance signed by the applicant's authorized signatory which guarantees that the funds required to match an Historic Restoration Fund or Cultural Capital Grant award are available and restricted for this purpose as of the due date of this application; - C. Attach a narrative describing how project costs will be paid for prior to receipt of matching grant funds following the completion and payment for all project work by the applicant.
+- A. Attach a narrative on the amount, source and availability of matching funds, including an acknowledgement that state funds will not be used to match any state assistance received from the Historic Restoration Fund; - B. Provide a notarized letter of assurance signed by the applicant's authorized signatory which guarantees that the funds required to match an Historic Restoration Fund award are available and restricted for this purpose as of the due date of this application; - C. Attach a narrative describing how project costs will be paid for prior to receipt of matching grant funds following the completion and payment for all project work by the applicant.